Jmacek/CIS526-TeamProject/README.md

     apm install

   **Note:** If you get an error about Sqlite3 when running this command, I would suggest removing that depenency from package.json, then   running the command again.
-After it succesfully downloads and installs, then run `npm install sqlite3`
+After it succesfully downloads and installs, then run `npm install sqlite3 --save`

 If everything is succesful, you should be able to launch the app by running
     npm start